nwabuike-samuel/nwabuike-samuel/README.md

 👩🏿‍🔧 I am a Data Analyst
 💻 Interested in Machine Learning and AI
 📚 Learning about Neural Networks
-🤝 Would love to collaborate on ML, DL & AI projects
+🤝 Would love to collaborate on ML & AI projects
 ```
 <hr>